Glitchii/rickroll-terminal/README.md

 # rickroll-terminal
-Changes terminal ps1 to a rickroll after each command.
+Changes name and host in a terminal to a rickroll after a command.

 ![GUI image](https://raw.githubusercontent.com/Glitchii/rickroll-terminal/main/assets/terminal.png)